10x-dev-wannabe/timer/README.md

 open menu       : shift + m<br>
 NOTE:<br>
 I know there is a more normal way of making the file select buttons, but right now I'm learning Svelte, and I plan on re-making this app with that framework.
 Untill then, feel free to make a pull request and fix it yourself if you so desire.
 Your effort would be appreciated.<br>
-<button>apparently you can write and display HTML inside README.md</button>